Call for Papers: Digital Transformations and Climate Change: Futures, Infrastructures and Data

 Bray, Francesca (2013): Gender and Technology.
 In: Neelam Kumar (Hg.), Gender and Science.
 Studies across Cultures.
 Cambridge: Cambridge University Press, 37–60.

-Bruun, Maja Hojer, Ayo Wahlberg, Rachel Douglas-Jones, Cathrine Hasse, Klaus Hoeyer, Dorthe Brogård Kristensen and Brit Ross Wintereik (Hg.)
+Bruun, Maja Hojer, Ayo Wahlberg, Rachel Douglas-Jones, Cathrine Hasse, Klaus Hoeyer, Dorthe Brogård Kristensen and Brit Ross Winthereik (Hg.)
 (2022): The Palgrave Handbook of the Anthropology of Technology.
 Singapore: Springer Singapore Pte.
 Limited.

 Fortun, Kim (2004): From Bhopal to the Informating of Environmentalism: Risk Communication in Historical Perspective.
 In: Osiris 19, 283–296.